What is a keyword?

 If so, this indicates that users are particularly looking for images or videos to answer their question - or search intent.
 The chance of being at the top of the search results then becomes next to impossible without offering such content on your part.

-In summary: If your content resembles that of the top 10 in search results, you are on the right track!
+In summary: If your Content is similar to the top 10 in the search results, you are on the right track!

 2. search volume